varmor/SPAM-EMAIL-DETECTION/README.md

 To visit the website, [Click Here](https://spam-email-detector-app.herokuapp.com/)

 ## Other details about the project:
-- My problem statement is a supervised learning machine learning problem.
+- This problem statement is a supervised learning machine learning problem.
-- I am using a classification model (Naive Bayes Classifier) to solve the problem statement.
+- I used 2 classification models (SVM Classifier & Naive Bayes Classifier) to solve the problem statement.
-- I have a 5694 row labeled dataset data set.
+- I have used 5694 row labeled dataset data set from kaggle.
 - Accuracy of my model is 0.99 (0.9912203687445127).
 - Precision score of my model to detect SPAM Email is 0.97, and the precision score of our mode to detect HAM Email is 1.00.